 One the sugar is mixed in, slowly pour the eggs into the pot while you stir constantly.
 Add in the vanilla extract and stir.

 Sift in the cocoa powder and stir to combine.
-I used unsweetened cocoa powder by Ghirardelli, but any unsweetened cocoa powder will work just fine.
+I used (affiliate link)unsweetened cocoa powder by Ghirardelli, but any unsweetened cocoa powder will work just fine.
 You can even use a dark cocoa powder if you want.

 Sift in the flour ⅓ at a time and stir between each addition.